DUT-lujunyu/ToxiCN/README.md

 ## 📜 News

+🎉**2025.5 Our proposed aspect-level Chinese hate speech dataset, State ToxiCN, has been accepted to ACL 2025 Findings.
+It extends the original ToxiCN dataset by extracting span-level toxic features from each sample, including specific arguments and target entities.
+Welcome to use and star! [paper](http://arxiv.org/abs/2501.15451v2) [repo](https://github.com/shenmeyemeifashengguo/STATE-ToxiCN)**

 🎉**2024.5 Our proposed dataset, ToxiCN, has been adopted by the international evaluation [CLEF 2024: Multilingual Text Detoxification](https://pan.webis.de/clef24/pan24-web/text-detoxification.html) as the sole Chinese data source.
 [Report](https://ceur-ws.org/Vol-3740/paper-223.pdf)**
 ___